-Every other day when you open a newspaper, watch television or visit a news site, you are sure to come across headlines stating “scientists discovered that” or “recent research shows that” or some such.
-Usually then followed by something rather sensational.
+Every other day when you open a newspaper, watch television or visit a news site, you come across headlines stating “scientists discovered that” or “recent research shows that” or some such.
+Usually followed by something rather sensational.

-Often this leaves a befuddled public in its wake.
-The more gullible it has fall prey to someone cashing in on the supposed miracle.
+It leaves a befuddled public in its wake.
+The more gullible fall prey to someone cashing in on the supposed miracle.
 The more cynical wait for the contradiction to be posted a couple of weeks later or for the first group to try the new wonder remedy and get zero results.

 The Story Of A Press Release

 Let’s have a look at a fresh, practical example from a couple of weeks ago, when a research paper supposedly found exercise didn’t help against depression.